-A medical exam is designed to help the underwriter gather the most data possible in order to assist them in rating a case, and each measurement taken helps the carrier diagnose a wide range of medical conditions and statuses.
+A medical exam is designed to help the underwriter gather the most current data possible in order to assist them in rating a case, and each measurement taken helps the carrier diagnose a wide range of medical conditions and statuses.
 With a no exam life insurance policy, the underwriter does not get current data a medical exam would provide so they opt to order records from your doctors’ offices.

 Getting your height and weight helps the examiner get a better understanding of your physique and evaluate your BMI and obesity risk.
 Additionally, people with different physiques often have different thresholds for what is considered “healthy” compared to other physiques.